rubensworks/ScholarMarkdown/README.md

 It provides an executable (`generate-scholarmd`) for initializing a [nanoc](https://nanoc.ws/) project to generate HTML and PDF versions of articles.

+ScholarMarkdown consists of a collection of modules that can be configured in your `Rules` file.
+More information on these modules can be found in the [wiki](https://github.com/rubensworks/ScholarMarkdown/wiki/Modules).

 ## Quick Start

 #### 1. Use RubyGems to install this bundle: